-Dove Cameron Looks Stunning In Form-Fitting Strapless Dress
+Dove Cameron Looks Stunning In Formfitting Strapless Dress

 Others had praise for Cameron herself, saying she looked stunning in the video and in the snap she shared.

-“Beautiful,” one commented.
+“Beautiful,” one admirer commented.

-“Omg this is just wow,” added another.
+“Omg this is just wow,” another fan added.

 As Cameron said in a recent interview, the song is very dear to her and a reflection of her relationship with boyfriend Thomas Doherty.
 As Just Jared Jr. reported, Cameron said it can often be difficult when their work takes them in different directions when they just want to be together, but they feel so in love and know they belong together.